Elevating The Home Builder Customer Experience

 2. Expectations

-Social proof, crowdsourced info and customer reviews that are available to homebuyers at the click of a button mean the curtain is drawn way back on every brand out there.
+Social proof, crowdsourced info and customer reviews that are available to home buyers and realtors at the click of a button mean the curtain is drawn way back on every brand out there.
 Today, the average consumer can go anywhere and find anything – or stay home and find anything by simply utilizing the power of the Internet.

 The output of this connectivity, coupled with huge gains in brand-to-buyer relationship tools, is customer expectations set at an all-time high.
-Although this may seem like a challenge, it’s an opportunity for brands to creatively engage their customers, consider their desires and utilize that information to guide their strategy.
+Although this may seem like a challenge, it’s an opportunity for brands to creatively engage their customers, consider their desires and utilize that information to guide their strategy for a positive customer experience.

-Most people who buy from you will have expectations about:
+Most people who buy a home from you will have expectations about:

 • Price